 Is there any banking or financial institution that provides free C-ASBA in Nepal?

-Yes, as of now we have 5 different institutions that provide free C-ASBA charges in Nepal and they are Manjushree Finance Ltd. (MFIL), Mega Bank (MEGA), Nabil Bank (NABIL), NIC Asia Bank (NICA), and Rastriya Banijya Bank (RBB).
+Yes, as of now we have 5 different institutions that provide free C-ASBA charges in Nepal and they are Manjushree Finance Ltd. (MFIL), Nabil Bank (NABIL), NIC Asia Bank (NICA), and Rastriya Banijya Bank (RBB).

 At the End

 Currently, only certain banks/financial institutions are offering free C-ASBA services.
-However, most banking and financial institution charge the amount for each application.
+However, most banking and financial institutions charge the amount for each application.

 The amount starts from Rs.
 10 to Rs.
 100 and you might want to check with your bank as well if they offer this service for free or not.